Explore Business Growth in Tucson, Arizona MSA

 How do we compare?

-According to the latest data on business starts, professional and business services generated the most new businesses in the Tucson MSA (22.0% of the total), followed by education and health services (14.6%); financial activities (13.7%); and construction (9.7%).
-Manufacturing; information; and natural resources and mining generated far fewer new businesses.
-Slow gains in manufacturing and natural resources and mining reflect, in part, the capital-intensive nature of these sectors, which make industry entry and exit relatively expensive.
+According to the latest data on business starts, the trade, transportation, and utilities industry generated the most new businesses in the Tucson MSA (33.5% of the total), followed by leisure and hospitality (21.6%), education and health services (15.9%), and professional and business services (12.1%).
+Construction, other services, and the financial activities sectors accounted for about 5% each in new business starts in 2020.
+The manufacturing and information industries generated far fewer new businesses, the natural resources and mining added no new businesses.
+Slow or no gains in manufacturing and natural resources and mining reflect, in part, the capital-intensive nature of these sectors, which makes industry entry and exit relatively expensive.

 What are the key trends?

-Tucson's business growth rate in 2020 underperformed the state's rate of 3.1% and the national rate of 2.5%.
-Business growth remains well below pre-recession levels for the state of Arizona and the Tucson MSA.
-However, since the Great Recession, Tucson and the state of Arizona have experienced an overall increase in the growth rate in total establishments.
+Business growth in the Tucson MSA exceeded pre-recession levels in 2022 for the first time in sixteen years.
+Tucson’s 8.2% growth in the total number of establishments employing workers exceeded the pre-recession level of 6.9% in 2006.
+Since the Great Recession, Tucson and the state of Arizona have experienced an overall increase in the growth rate in total establishments, with significant gains made in 2021 and 2022.
 To explore starts, closures, expansions, and contractions for the U.S., western states, Arizona counties, and comparison MSAs visit the Comparison Page.

 How is it measured?